-In 1876, Austin College moved to Sherman as a more promising location The college became coeducational in 1918 and in 1930, merged with Texas Presbyterian College, an institution for women.
+In 1876, Austin College moved to Sherman as a more promising location.
+The college became coeducational in 1918 and in 1930, merged with Texas Presbyterian College, an institution for women.
 Expansion and development were interrupted by the Depression and World War II.
 Beginning in the 1950s, the college engaged in extensive experimentation aimed at improving the traditional liberal arts curriculum.
 In 1972, the college began to install the comprehensive educational program that with some modifications still shapes the academic life and curriculum of the college.

 Today, Austin College’s fully networked 100-acre campus is characterized by excellent facilities that include both historical structures and modern architecture.
-Most recently, the newly constructed IDEA Center is a multidisciplinary building of approximately 103,000 square feet, which includes contemporary classrooms and multipurpose laboratories that support today’s hands-on, experiential science curricula.
+Most recently, the newly constructed IDEA Center, which opened in 2013, is a multidisciplinary building of approximately 103,000 square feet, which includes contemporary classrooms and multipurpose laboratories that support today’s hands-on, experiential science curricula.
 The IDEA Center expands opportunities for faculty-student research and facilitates access to research and information.
 Native landscaping and a decorative pond offer environmental education opportunities as well as aesthetic features.
 The IDEA Center was awarded LEED® Gold in a rating system established by the U.S. Green Building Council and verified by the Green Building Certification Institute (GBCI).
 The Betsy Dennis Forster Art Studio Complex, which houses programs in art and art history, was dedicated in spring 2008.
 Other recent facilities include the John A. and Katherine G. Jackson Technology Center, which supports instructional technology for faculty and students, and the Robert J. and Mary Wright Campus Center, which provides a modern home for student activities and social events.